The sensitivity of liquid scintillator detectors to CP-violation with atmospheric neutrinos: Detector Resolution

 \section{Detector Resolution}

 Any neutrino detector measures the neutrino energy and zenith angle with some resolution $\sigma_{E_{\nu}}$ and $\sigma_{\theta}$.
 The resolution for an individual event is a complex function of the event's topology.
 Even, different reconstruction algorithms might yield different resolutions, albeit using the same data.
 For the study presented here, we use an approximate resolution $\sigma_{E_{\nu}}(E_{\nu})$, $\sigma_{\theta}(E_{\nu})$ that only depends on the neutrino energy.
-We take the zenith angle resolution from a presentation by D.~Hongyue~et~al.~\cite{JUNOzenith} for JUNO, as shown in Figure~\ref{fig:zenith_res}.
+We extrapolate the JUNO zenith angle resolution presented by D.~Hongyue~et~al.~\cite{JUNOzenith}, as shown in Figure~\ref{fig:zenith_res}.

 Below $10 \, \mathrm{GeV}$ the direction resolution is driven by the angle between the neutrino and the final state lepton~\cite{Super-Kamiokande:1998tou}.
 We take the average of the three algorithms presented and interpolate with a cubic spline.
 We use the same approach to extrapolate the zenith angle resolution to energies below $1\,\mathrm{GeV}$.
 For the energy resolution, we assume a relative uncertainty of $10\,\%$, $\sigma_{E_{\nu}}(E_{\nu}) = 0.1\, E_{\nu}$, motivated by Figure~7-6 in~\cite{JUNO:2015zny}.
 We fold the distribution of expected events with a two-dimensional normal distribution corresponding to those resolutions.
 The resulting distributions are shown in Figure~\ref{fig:smeared_expec}.